 This raw almond butter fudge isn’t your traditional fudge recipe.
 Unlike traditional fudge made with heavy cream, refined sugar, and butter, this fudge isn’t cooked and is made only from pure raw ingredients.
 However, it’s so decadent that it’s hard to believe that it’s raw.

-Natalie is known for her hospitality and she always has food ready for me when I come visit her.
-This time, she served me this raw almond butter fudge, which quickly became my new obsession.
+Another reason I love visiting Natalie is that she always has food prepared for me.
+This time she made this raw almond butter fudge for me, which quickly became my new obsession.
 It was one of the best fudge recipes I’ve ever tasted.
-So, of course I asked her for the recipe.
-I was confident it would only contain wholesome ingredients, but I was shocked at how incredibly easy it was to make.
+Of course I asked her for the recipe.

 Tips for Making Raw Almond Butter Fudge